Nel blu, dipinto di blu: Don Marino Barreto Jr. version

+Legacy

+There were more than 100 different recordings of the song worldwide, including over thirty in France and fifteen in the United States.
 Dean Martin recorded a version which alternates between the original Italian lyrics (Martin spoke fluent Italian) and English lyrics adapted by Mitchell Parish.
 Martin's version appeared on his LP This Is Dean Martin!
 (1958).
 Martin's song, titled "Volare (Nel blu dipinto di blu)", was also released as a single, reaching number two on the UK Singles Chart, peaking at number three in Norway, number fifteen on the Billboard Hot 100, and number 27 in Canada.
 A version by Umberto Marcato also made a brief appearance on the Canadian charts at number 20 on August 4, 1958.

 In the United Kingdom, Italian musician Marino Marini's cover peaked at number thirteen in October, and Charlie Drake's version reached number 28.
 The McGuire Sisters' version, also released as a single, peaked at number 80 on the Billboard Hot 100 in the US, and entered the Norwegian Singles Chart at number seven.
+Earl Grant covered the song on his album The End on September 25.

+Also in 1958, a famous Puerto Rican group called Cortijo y su Combo, who featured the bandleader and percussionist Rafael Cortijo with his long time friend and singer Ismael Rivera, one of the most influential figures in what later would be named Salsa music, recorded a Spanish version in their own Puerto Rican style that would immediately become one of their most well known songs.
+A live version can be heard in their live album El Alma de un Pueblo released in 1958 and a studio version was included in their 1960 compilation album Fiesta Boricua.

 In 1960, the song was recorded by Italian-American singer Bobby Rydell, reaching number four on the Hot 100 during the summer of 1960, number 22 in the UK, and number three in Canada.

 There was an instrumental version by Ray Conniff on his album The Happy Beat, released in 1963.

 Another charting version of the song was released in 1975 by American jazz singer Al Martino, and included in his album To the Door of the Sun.
 His single peaked at number 33 in the US, reached number 3 on the Dutch Single Top 100, and reached number 31 in the Canadian AC charts in December 1975, being certified gold by the Canadian Recording Industry Association.